Feefeertr/about/blogposts/announcing-sourcegraph-3.3.md

 ## Making Sourcegraph a part of your dev tools stack

-Once a Sourecgraph instance is configured and ready for sharing, a site admin usually thinks:
+Once a Sourcegraph instance is configured and ready for sharing, a site admin usually thinks:

 - _“What is the best way to run a trial of Sourcegraph in my team/org?”_
 - _“How can I best communicate the value of code search to developers who’ve not used it before?”_